 - TYPOS!
 TYPOS!
 Do you really want your group to be the one that accidentally tells voters that the polls close an hour later than they do?
 Don't try to reproduce the information yourself.
-Use links to official information and established websites instead! - County Election Offices sometimes apply laws differently: In Georgia each county Election Office may have its own way of doing things.
-It is worth taking the time to try to check the websites of the Election Offices where you are planning to do your work.
+Use links to official information and established websites instead! - County Election Offices sometimes apply laws differently: In Minnesota the county Election Offices sometimes have their own way of doing things.
+It is worth taking the time to check the websites of the county Election Offices where you will be doing your work.